Inclusive Job Descriptions for Nurses: Tips and Templates

 To help you recruit a more diverse pool of nursing professionals, we’ve provided five essential tips on how to write job postings with more inclusive language.

-So, why should facilities focus on incorporating inclusive language into their job descriptions?
-Beyond the fact that discriminatory language may be prohibited by law, a job posting is a prospective applicant’s first look at a facility — and they usually form opinions about the culture from the way it’s written.
+Why should facilities focus on promoting inclusivity and diversity in a job description when looking to grow their team?
+Beyond the fact that certain discriminatory language may be prohibited by law, a job posting is a prospective applicant’s first look at a facility — and they usually form opinions about an organization’s culture from the way a job description is written.

-Even unintentionally biased language in the posting can deter highly qualified candidates from applying, since they may not feel welcomed or valued.
-Therefore, writing inclusive job descriptions is an important way to dismantle common stereotypes and make nursing roles more appealing to underrepresented groups.
+Even unintentionally biased language in the posting can deter many highly qualified candidates from applying, since they may not feel welcomed or valued.
+Writing inclusive job descriptions is an important way to dismantle common stereotypes and make nursing roles more appealing to underrepresented groups.

 5 Tips to Write Inclusive Job Descriptions for Nurses

 It can take some time and practice to ensure your job description language is welcoming and free of bias.
-To get you started, we’ll provide five essential tips and templates illustrating how you incorporate more inclusive language into your job adverts.
+To get you started, we’ll provide five essential tips and inclusive job description templates illustrating how you can incorporate non-discriminatory language into your job postings.

 1. Use Gender-Neutral Language